CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/forensics_dashboard.md

 * It contains valuable information that provides more insight about the matter such as: destination, file extensions, file names, file paths, IP addresses, sourcetypes, and much more.

 ## All Contributing Events
-* The remainder of events that aren’t classified as notable events will fall under this category.
+* The remainder of events that aren't classified as notable events will fall under this category.

 ## Compromised Systems
 * This section outlines which systems the issue was detected on and includes relevant information like which hosts or sourcetypes have been affected.